rynhndrcksn/dotfiles/README.md

 # Dotfiles

-> My dotfiles for configuring Linux, specifically OpenSUSE Tumbleweed, as automatically as possible.
+> My dotfiles for configuring Linux, specifically Fedora, as automatically as possible.

 ## Installation